developer00000-ux/Society-Fee-Management/ENVIRONMENT_SETUP.md

 - Restart your development server after creating `.env.local`

 ### "Service role key not found" Error
-- The service role key is required for admin operations (creating users)
+- The service role key is required for admin operations (bypassing RLS)
 - Make sure `NEXT_PUBLIC_SUPABASE_SERVICE_ROLE_KEY` is set in `.env.local`
+- Note: This key should NOT have the `NEXT_PUBLIC_` prefix for security

 ### Environment Variables Not Loading
 - Ensure the file is named exactly `.env.local` (not `.env`)
 - Restart your development server
 - Check that the file is in the project root directory

+### "Missing Supabase environment variables" Error
+- Verify all three variables are set in `.env.local`
+- Check for typos in variable names
+- Restart the development server after adding environment variables

 ## Security Notes